Craig Dahl

-Craig Dahl (born June 17, 1985) is an American former professional football player who was a safety for nine seasons in the National Football League (NFL).
-He played college football for the North Dakota State Bison and was signed by the Giants as an undrafted free agent in 2007.
+Craig Dahl (born June 17, 1985) is an American former professional football player and was a safety for nine seasons in the National Football League (NFL).
+He played college football for the North Dakota State Bison in Fargo, North Dakota and was signed by the Giants as an undrafted free agent in 2007.

 He earned a Super Bowl ring during his first stint with the Giants in their Super Bowl XLII win against Tom Brady and the New England Patriots.
-Dahl has also played for the St. Louis Rams and San Francisco 49ers.
+Dahl also played for the St. Louis Rams and San Francisco 49ers.

-Early life
+Education

-Dahl was a First-team All-state, All-conference and All-city for Mankato East High School.
+Dahl was a First-team All-state, All-conference and All-city for Mankato East High School in Mankato, Minnesota.
 He ran for 3,398 yards and passed for 1,769 yards as a quarterback over his final two years and scored 57 touchdowns.
-He quarterbacked the team to a runner up finish at the state tournament his junior year.
+As a junior, he quarterbacked the team to the final in the state tournament, they finished in 2nd place.

-College career

-Dahl played in 43 games for the Bison and posted 238 tackles (134 solo), 8 passes defensed, 7 interceptions and two sacks.
-In 2006 As a senior, recorded 61 tackles (32 solo), 2 interceptions and a sack and was First-team All-GWFC.
-In 2005, he was Second-team All-Great West and had 71 tackles, an interception forced a fumble and blocked a kick.
+Dahl played in 43 games for the NDSU Bison and posted 238 tackles (134 solo), 8 passes defensed, 7 interceptions and two sacks.
+In 2006 As a senior, recorded 61 tackles (32 solo), two interceptions and a sack and was First-team All-GWFC.
+In 2005, he was Second-team All-Great West and had 71 tackles, an interception, forced a fumble, and blocked a kick.